PC-Toolbox/PC-Toolbox/README.md

 ## Installation
 Go to the [Releases Tab](https://github.com/byronbytes/PC-Toolbox/releases) and download the latest version.

-## Dependencies
-- Listen, IDK what these are so if you want to help me out just fork it.

 ## Supported Versions
 If you would like a detailed description of what versions and Operating Systems are supported, check [Security](https://github.com/byronbytes/PC-Toolbox/blob/master/SECURITY.md).

 ## Wanting to Contribute?
 The sections below are for users who want to help and contribute to the PC Toolbox Project.